Bird Fact File: Green Finch

 Greenfinches love seeds, berries and buds so if you have a garden that offers these natural food sources then they will definitely visit.
 They visit feeders regularly especially in the winter months but you can help them even more by planting native shrubs and trees that produce seeds and berries all year round.
 Feeders filled with high energy foods like sunflower seeds, peanuts and suet pellets are a real treat for Greenfinches, especially in autumn and winter when natural sources are scarce.

-Suet pellets are a great addition to any garden as they are full of fats and energy to help Greenfinches and other birds keep their strength during the harsh winter months.
-Offering suet in feeders or on feeding platforms means they have a constant supply of food when seeds and berries are scarce.
+Suet pellets and sunflower hearts are a great addition to any garden as they are full of fats and energy to help Greenfinches and other birds keep their strength during the harsh winter months.
+Offering sunflower hearts in feeders or on feeding platforms means they have a constant supply of food when natural supplies of seeds and berries are scarce.

 Creating a habitat with native trees, shrubs and plants that offer year round food and shelter is especially important during the breeding season (spring to summer).
 Greenfinches love gardens with a mix of cover for nesting and space to forage so providing dense shrubbery and open areas will make them feel at home.
 Installing a nest box will also encourage them to breed in your garden and you’ll get to see their family life up close.